ccurves/Backend-Code-Challenge/README.md

 ### Challenge
 - Build an ecommerce bot using facebook messenger bot
-- Create a backend app that searve as a server for the created bot
+- Create a backend app that serves as a server for the created bot
 - Integrate this bot into your server using data from https://fakestoreapi.com/

 ### Functionality
 - User should be greeted by the bot
 - User should be able to see the products when interacting with the bot
-- User should be able to add items to card
+- User should be able to add items to cart

 ### Rubics
 - You will be accessed on the functionality